What is a separation agreement?

 Separation agreements and changes to property ownership

-If you have an agreement in relation to property it is imperative that this is recorded in writing if it is anything other than is exactly on the title deeds themselves.
+If you have an agreement in relation to property it is imperative that this is recorded in writing.
+This is especially if it’s anything other than is exactly on the title deeds themselves.

 If you don’t know, check.

-Having represented many people over the years in relation to property claims, I can’t stress enough how important it is to record any agreement about rights in or over property.
+I’ve represented many people over the years in relation to property claims.
+I can’t stress enough how important it is to record any agreement about rights in or over property.

-You may need to prove many years down the line, possibly even after one of you has died, what you agreed about the shares in your property.
+You may need to prove it many years down the line, possibly even after one of you has died.

 If you can’t prove what you agreed, you may lose everything.